Marketing to Gen Z? How it can be any different from Marketing to Millennials?

 #1.
 Understanding the Differences

-The reason why we discussed millennials briefly above, is so that you will be able to distinguish the key difference between Gen Z and Millennials’ mindsets.
+The reason to discussed millennials briefly is to distinguish the critical difference between Gen Z and Millennials’ mindsets.

 Marketers in today’s world need to be more personalized when targeting Gen Z.